Deadlines for Dropping a Class

 The following drop periods are based on a 16-week semester, but please understand that drop deadlines will vary based on the length of the class and the number of times it meets.
 Drop deadlines for short-term and late-start classes will differ from those for full 16-week long classes.
-Please refer to the online Schedule of Classes to look up the drop deadlines for a class.
+Please refer to the online Schedule of Classes and click on the individual CRN to view the drop deadlines for a class.

 Week 1 - 2: You may drop a full 16-week long class by the end of the 2nd week without any entry on your transcript, and you will receive a refund or reversal of class fees and tuition.
 Note that some fees are nonrefundable and may not be reversed; refer to the PCC Refund Policy for more information.

 Week 3 to Week 11: You will receive a “W” entry on your transcript for 16-week classes dropped between the 3rd and 11th weeks.

 Week 12 - 16*: You cannot drop a course after the 11th week of a semester.
 If you have quit attending a class but did not drop early enough, you may receive an F in the course.

 *Consult the Petitions web page for information regarding a special circumstances petition if circumstances such as illness or accident occurred after the 11th week that prevented you from completing the semester.
 You may be eligible to request a late withdrawal.
 You must be able to provide verifiable documentation of the circumstances (examples include doctor notes, proof of hospitalization, etc.)

 You can be automatically dropped from a course for the following reasons:

 - If you fail to attend the first class meeting, you are considered “no shows” and may be dropped.

 - If you arrive late to the first class, you may be dropped

 - Excessive, continuous or cumulative absence may also result in being dropped.